web-platform-tests/wpt-metadata/README.md

 The logged-in user also needs to belong to the ['web-platform-tests' GitHub organization](https://github.com/orgs/web-platform-tests/people).
 To join, please [file an issue](https://github.com/web-platform-tests/wpt/issues/new?).

 Once logged in, you can send a request to https://wpt.fyi/api/metadata/triage to triage metadata.
 This endpoint only accepts PATCH requests, with a body that contains a valid triage JSON object.
-The JSON object is a flattened YAML `Links` structure that is keyed by test name [Test path]; see below for an example.
+The JSON object is a flattened YAML `Links` structure that is keyed by test name [Test path](https://docs.google.com/document/d/1oWYVkc2ztANCGUxwNVTQHlWV32zq6Ifq9jkkbYNbSAg/edit#heading=h.t7ysbpr8er1y); see below for an example.

 /api/metadata/triage returns the url of a PR that is created in the wpt-metadata repo.